Disclaimer: I don't own HP or any of the trademarked stuff.

 Harry knew it would never last.

-It had been two weeks since he had come back to Privet Drive for the summer, and there had been no letters from his best friends Ron and Hermione, or from the Hogwarts gamekeeper Hagrid, or from anyone else Harry knew the whole time he had been home.
+It had been two weeks since he had come back to Privet Drive for the summer, and there had been no letters from his best friends Ron and Hermione, or from the Hogwarts gamekeeper Hagrid, or from anyone else Harry knew from school.
 All three of them had promised to write, and Harry began to wonder darkly if they had forgotten him.
-Then he began to wonder if his uncle was stopping the owls who delivered wizard mail somehow; but that was ridiculous.
-If Uncle Vernon had been able to stop the letters, he would have done it last year, when Hogwarts had been trying to despereately to inform him that he was a wizard.
-Harry wished that Hedwig was free, so that he could send out a letter, but then he thought that he wouldn't want to do it, anyway.
-If they wanted to talk to him, they would have sent him a letter.
+Then he began to wonder if his uncle was stopping the owls that delivered wizard mail somehow; but that was ridiculous.
+If Uncle Vernon had been able to stop the letters, he would have done it last year, when Hogwarts had been trying so despereately to inform him that he was a wizard.
+Harry wished that Hedwig was free so that he could send out a letter, but then he thought that he wouldn't want to do it, anyway.
+If they wanted to talk to him, they would have sent him one.

 Dudley was quick to notice this, as well as the fact that every time Harry threatened him with magic, nothing happened.
 He seemed to love tormenting Harry more than anything.
 Harry supposed it was because Dudley couldn't get to the boys at Smeltings, the private school that the Muggle boy attended, and he was no longer afraid of his cousin's empty threats.